 Creativity promotes critical and analytical thinking, empowers students, develops self-esteem and forges connections between the different subjects as school and between school life and the wider world.
 Becoming creative thinkers enables young people to think and act independently and encourages entrepreneurial and innovative thinking, skills which are increasingly important in a competitive and changing world.

-At LEAP, we ensure that our lessons are in line with the National Curriculum (see link below.)
-Art and Design lessons are linked to the History and Geography units of work throughout the year, which ensures a balanced programme of study and exposes the children to a wide range of art from different periods, cultures and locations.
+Art and Design lessons are in line with the National Curriculum objectives (see link below) and ensure a balanced programme of progression across the year, exposing the children to a wide range of art from different periods, cultures and locations.

 - Progression and skills are evident from EYFS to Year 6, and is recorded in sketchbooks and displays.
-Art lessons are both knowledge and skill based to re-inforce the learning of knowledge about both great makers and creators of the past, as well as supporting the cross-curricular learning.
+Art lessons are both knowledge and skill based to re-inforce the learning of knowledge about both great makers and creators of the past.

 See the PDF of our Art Curriculum at the bottom of this page